 This knotted bag is called Bilum (called Noken in West Papua region, Indonesia).
 Its distinctive usage, which involves being hung from the head, is traditionally used to carry plantation produce, catch from rivers or lake, firewood and other various goods, and also children.
 The method of making Noken varies between communities, but in general, branches, stems or bark of certain small trees or shrubs are cut, heated over a fire and soaked in water.
 The remaining wood fibre is dried, then spun to make a strong thread or string, which is sometimes colored using natural dyes.
 The string is knotted by hand to make net bags of various sizes and patterns.
 The process requires great manual skill and takes several months to master.

 Excellent condition.
 Age-related wear and signs of use.
 Lovely patina.
-Light ochre stripes.
+Blue and brownish red stripes.
 Dust and dirt.
-Stains.
+Red stains.
 Faded colors.
 This gorgeous item comes from the collections of a closed ethnographic museum/foundation in the Netherlands.
-Size approx. 26,5cm x 17,5cm.
+Size approx. 27,5cm x 13,0cm.

 NB!
 Noken was listed 2012 in the UNESCO Intangible Cultural Heritage Lists as a cultural heritage of Indonesia.

 The Asmat Museum of Culture and Progress, Tobias Schneebaum, Cultural Survival Quarterly Magazine, December 1982.